 So many grievances were offered, both by the members, and by petitions without doors, that the house was divided into above forty committees, charged, each of them, with the examination of some particular violation of law and liberty, which had been complained of.
-Besides the general committees of religion, trade, privileges, laws; many subdivisions of these were framed, and a ftrict scrutiny was every where carried on.
-'Tis to be remarked, that, before the beginning of this century, when the parliament affumed less influence and authority, complaints of grievances were usually presented to the house, by any members, who had had particular opportunity of observing them.
-These general committees, which were a kind of inquisitorial courts, had not then been established; and we find, that the King, in a former declaration t, complains loudly of this innovation, so little favourable to royal authority.
-But never was so much multiplied, as at prefent, the use of these committees; and the commons, tho' they themselves were the greatest innovators, employed the usual artifice of complaining against innovations, and pretending to recover the antient and established government.
+Beside the general committees of religion, trade, privileges, laws; many subdivisions of these were framed, and a strict scrutiny every where carried on.
+'Tis to be remarked, that, before the beginning of this century, when the parliament assumed less influence and authority, complaints of grievances were usually presented to the house, by any members, who had had particular opportunity of observing them.
+These general committees, which were a kind of inquisitorial courts, had not then been established; and we find, that the King, in a former declaration \, complains loudly of this innovation, so little favorable to royal authority.
+But never was so much multiplied, as at present, the use of these committees; as indeed, there seldom had before been so much occasion for such severe remedies.

-FROM the reports of their committees, the house daily passed votes, which mortified and assonished the court, and enslamed and animated the nation.
-Shipmoney was declared illegal and arbitrary; the sentence against Hambden cancelled; the court of York abolished; compositions of knighthood stigmatized; the enlargement of the forests condemned; patents for monopolies annulled; and every late measure of the administration treated with reproach and obloquy.
-To day.
+From the reports of their committees, the house daily passed votes, which mortified and astonished the court, and enslamed and animated the nation.
+Shipmoney was declared illegal and arbitrary; the sentence against Hambden cancelled; the court of Yorke abolished; compositions of knighthood stigmatized; the enlargement of the forrests condemned; patents for monopolies annulled; and every late measure of the administration treated with reproach and obloquy.
+To day, a sentence of the star-chamber was exclaimed against: To morrow, a decree of the high commission was complained of.
+Every discretionary act of council was represented as arbitrary and tyrannical: And the general inference was still inculcated, that a formed design had been laid to subvert the whole laws and constitution of the kingdom.